Digital peer networks to support small businesses

-Peers can support their fellow entrepreneurs and small-business owners by sharing relevant business practices, facilitating new connections and partnerships, and offering tailored advice as they grow their businesses.
+Peers can support their fellow entrepreneurs and small business owners by sharing relevant business practices, facilitating new connections and partnerships, and offering tailored advice as they grow their businesses.
 In fact, research found that 80% of small and medium businesses (SMEs) believe interacting with their peers improves their business outcomes.
-Below, we outline the evidence on the impact of peer interactions on small businesses and share some insights for designing and managing digital peer networking communities.
+Below, we outline the evidence of the impact of peer interactions on small businesses and share some insights for designing and managing digital peer networking communities.

 Evidence on the impact of peer interactions

 Evidence suggests that peer interactions that facilitate learning and networking can contribute to small business growth through higher revenue, increased sales, or other business efficiencies.
-In China, for example, SME owners who met monthly with other firm owners saw increases in sales of up to 10% due to shared information on trading partners.
-Similarly, members of Enablis Senegal's and CEED Moldova’s business networks reported significant revenue growth and job creation as a result of peer interactions.
+In China, for example, SME owners who met monthly with other firm owners saw increased sales of up to 10% due to shared information on trading partners.
+Similarly, members of Enablis Senegal's business network reported significant revenue growth and job creation as a result of peer interactions.
 The median revenue growth among Enablis members was higher than the OECD's official definition of a high-growth firm.

-Peer-to-peer learning can be more effective than traditional modes of learning for driving behavior change due to greater engagement, collective problem solving, and fostering accountability.
+Peer-to-peer learning can be more effective than traditional learning modes for driving behavior change due to greater engagement, collective problem-solving, and fostering accountability.
+For instance, in the UK, research found that a peer-based learning program for small family-run businesses led to a robust positive impact of the program on participants’ confidence in their ability to identify relevant digital technologies and to create the conditions necessary for using digital technologies in their firms.
 Further, research suggests that the quality of peer interactions leads to more meaningful impact.
-For instance, McKenzie et al. found that peer interactions were most effective when firms are matched with similar, but slightly better peers who are not close competitors.
+For instance, McKenzie et al. found that peer interactions were most effective when firms are matched with similar but slightly better peers who are not close competitors.
 In India, research on high-growth technology entrepreneurs who were randomized into pairs to share advice found that those who were matched with higher-quality entrepreneurs (who used formal management approaches, for example) grew 28% larger and were 10 percentage points less likely to fail than those who were paired with lower-quality peers.

 Long-term participation in peer networks is also beneficial.
 Small business members who spent at least six months in Enablis Senegal’s peer network had 9% higher revenue growth than members who had spent less than six months.
-Similarly, young micro-entrepreneurs in East Africa who engaged with Shujaaz Inc’s digital peer-to-peer platforms for more than one year earned KSH 2,096 (US$20.90) more a month than those who did not.
+Similarly, young micro-entrepreneurs in East Africa who engaged with Shujaaz Inc’s (a Strive Community partner) digital peer-to-peer platforms for more than one year earned KSH 2,096 (US$20.90) more monthly than those who did not.